canberbero/forking-featured-branch/README.md

 # forking-featured-branch

-# New feature about forking
+# New feature about forking and clone